Federal Student Aid (FSA)Financial Aid Mechanism

-- Be enrolled or accepted for enrollment in an eligible program on at least a half time basis
+- Be enrolled or accepted for enrollment in an eligible program on at lest ahalf time basis;

-- Be making a satisfactory progress (as defined by the school’s policy) in the course of study
+- Be making satisfactory progress (as defined by the school’s policy) in the course of study;

-- Be registered for selective service (if male born on or after January 1, 1960)
+- Be registered for selective service (if a male aged 18 through 25);

 - Have a high school diploma (or foreign equivalent); have a GED; have completed home schooling at the secondary level; have passed a Department approved ability-to-benefit test, was eligible for federal student aid and was enrolled in an eligible academic program on or before June30, 2